 This article demonstrates some ways to determine the size of MySQL databases and tables.

-Learn how to repair MySQL databases and tables.
+Learn how to repair MySQL tables and databases.
 Please note that this article only applies to accounts that have root access to the server.

-The slow query log in MySQL can help you determine which database queries take a long time to run.
+The MySQL slow query log tp help you determine which database queries take a long time to run.

 There are scenarios such as data migration or site development where you may want to rename a MySQL database.
 Although MySQL itself does not provide a way to rename a database in one operation, you can do this using other methods.
 Learn how here.